 A Port District is a Port District

 One of the most difficult questions we have to answer at the front counter is "What is a Port District?"
 Nothing short of a paragraph does it justice.
 Frankly, it is a rather strange bird.
 A rare one, too.
-There are only three Port Districts in the state: Ventura, Noyo and Santa Cruz.
+There are only three Port Districts authorized in the State Harbors and Navigation Code: Ventura, Noyo and Santa Cruz.

 First of all, a Port District is a special district.
 It's closely akin to other special districts: sanitation districts, library districts, recreation districts, even mosquito abatement districts.
 They are single-purpose governments organized to provide a specific service or product.
-The 2000 Census showed some 34,683 units of district governments in the U.S. in 1997.
-In California the number was 3,010 excluding school districts.
-They are, by far, the most numerous form of government -- out numbering counties and cities by a long way.
+The 2012 Census showed some 38,266 units of district governments in the U.S..
+In California the number was 2,861 excluding school districts.
+They are, by far, the most numerous form of government -- outnumbering counties and cities by a long way.
 The controller of the State of California defines a district as "a legally constituted governmental entity, which is neither a city nor a county, established for the specific purpose of carrying out specific activities within... defined boundaries."
 Districts also exercise many of the same powers of other units of governments: including the right to "have succession, to sue and be sued, to acquire real or personal property, to exercise the right of eminent domain, and to tax," among other things.

 It is interesting to note that the authority of all special districts is derived from the state and not from cities and counties.
 Special districts are political subdivisions of the State of California.
 Santa Cruz Port District was voted into law in the general election in 1950 to organize, fund, build and administer Santa Cruz Harbor.
 The Port District receives its statutory authority from the Harbors and Navigation Code of the State of California.

-Ports have all the rights of other districts but since they administer harbors, wharves and channels, they have the additional right to pass ordinances and enforce regulations within their boundaries.
+Port Districts have all the rights of other special districts, but since they administer harbors, wharves and channels, they have the additional right to pass ordinances and enforce regulations within their boundaries.
 Violations of harbor ordinances are "infractions" under the law.
-The District patrol personnel are also responsible for enforcing the General Navigation and Safety Regulations of the Harbors and Navigation Code (including the California Boating Law).
+The Port District’s patrol personnel are also responsible for enforcing the General Navigation and Safety Regulations of the Harbors and Navigation Code (including California Boating Law).

-More than anything else, the Port is a financial being.
+More than anything else, the Port District is a financial being.
 It has the "powers of purse" which enable it to function in this free market system.
 The Port District is, of course, a tax district.
 This comprises a 37 sq. mile area which includes the City of Santa Cruz and the areas of Live Oak, Soquel and the unincorporated parts of Capitola.
-The tax, which was originally $.10 (per $100 value), was a very important part of the harbor financial picture.
-Fortunately, the Port also has the power to acquire land, lease concessions, develop rents and enterprises which all result in operating income.
+The tax, which was originally $.10 per $100 property value, was a very important part of the harbor financial picture.
+Fortunately, the Port District also has the power to acquire land, lease concessions, develop rents and enterprises which all result in operating income.

 |Please consider the environment before printing this page.
 We appreciate your help!|